-In the spring of that year, Chris Cairns was signed as Notts’ overseas player but was committed to New Zealand for the first three weeks of the English season.
-Manager Clive Rice signed up Lance Klusener to fill in for those three weeks.
-This appeared satisfactory but within a few days of that signing, Cairns broke down and had to abandon any plans of playing for Notts during 2002.
+Chris Cairns was signed as Notts’ overseas player but was committed to New Zealand for the first three weeks of the English season.
+Manager Clive Rice signed up Lance Klusener to fill in for those three weeks, which would have been satisfactory but within a few days of that signing, Cairns broke down and had to abandon any plans of playing for Notts during 2002.

 This led to more head scratching.
 Rice then signed MacGill to be Notts’ third overseas man.

-Rice did not survive to see how MacGill flourished at Trent Bridge because in late June, he was replaced as Director of Cricket by Mick Newell.
+Rice did not see how MacGill flourished at Trent Bridge because, in late June, he was replaced as Director of Cricket by Mick Newell.

-Stuart MacGill made his Notts first-class debut at Kidderminister on August 8 – most eyes however were at Trent Bridge, where the Test against India was about to begin.
+Stuart MacGill made his Notts First-Class debut at Kidderminster on 8 August – most eyes however were at Trent Bridge, where the Test against India was about to begin.

 The rest of the story is well remembered.
 Notts clinched third place and MacGill had taken 40 wickets in six matches.